jyp0802/stable-baselines/docs/index.rst

 RL Baselines Zoo (collection of pre-trained agents): https://github.com/araffin/rl-baselines-zoo

-RL Baselines zoo also offers a simple interface to train, evaluate agents and do hyperparameter tuning.
+RL Baselines zoo also offers a simple interface to train and evaluate agents.

 You can read a detailed presentation of Stable Baselines in the Medium article: `link <https://medium.com/@araffin/stable-baselines-a-fork-of-openai-baselines-reinforcement-learning-made-easy-df87c4b2fc82>`_